curt-labs/API/docs/README.md

 # API Reference

 The GoAPI is the best resource for our customers to gain access to our data.
 A customer can get access to our APIs by getting a key from the Dealer Portal.
 The files listed above are documented endpoints that can be used by our customers.
-We find most customers use the "Commonly used APIs" listed below.
+We find most customers use the "Product Specific APIs" listed below.

 ## Get an API Key
 Before you can use the GoAPI you need to have an API Key.
 Follow the steps below to get an API key.